 A. Generally, an official press release has exhausted its official use 72 hours after its release.
 If the press release announces an event, the press release exhausts its official use after the event occurs, or 72 hours after the press release is issued, whichever is later.
 Once a press release has exhausted its official use, the campaign may use it word-for-word, but must remove any official indicia (e.g., logo/letterhead) or contact information from the press release and the Member may only be referred to using their personal title, not their official title.
 The congressional office and campaign may simultaneously release their own press releases where appropriate, but the congressional office must use its own resources and intellectual property to create the official press release.
-The campaign must similarly use its own resources and intellectual property to create the campaign press release.
 This might occur if both sides would like to respond to an important issue on social media, but the campaign and official offices may not coordinate on the issuance of press releases.
-Unlike other official materials, a press release may remain on the official website after it has exhausted its official use for purposes of this rule.
+Unlike other official use for purposes of this rule.
 An example of permissible official and campaign press releases is on the following page.